willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

   what you are trying to achieve and why](http://chris.beams.io/posts/git-commit/).
 - adhere to the standards of your code base.
 - assume best intentions from the reviewer.
-- realise that code reviews shouldn't be a battle, and try not to take criticism of your code personally.
+- realise that a code review is not a battle, and try not to take criticism of your code personally.
   However, if criticism is personal, then you should say so.
 - try and reduce conflict resulting from misunderstandings &ndash;
-  see if you can clear up such misunderstandings, either in the review, in the commit messages or just through talking it through with the reviewer.
+  see if you can clear up such misunderstandings, either in the review, in the commit messages or through talking it through with the reviewer.